Uyuni Salt Flats Tayka tour

 The desert and Salar of Chalviri offer a landscape which combine the white of the snow with the red brown of the desert and the blue of the water.
 Here you will have the opportunity to swim in the Hot Springs of Polques and right after that to enjoy a delicious open air breakfast.

-Afterwards we will get to one of the gems of the Eduardo Avaroa Reserve: the Red Colored Lagoon.
+The next stop will be other of the gems of the Eduardo Avaroa Reserve: the Red Colored Lagoon.
 This lagoon is the main nesting centre of the three different species of flamingos.
 The color of the water is produced by the presence of algae and plankton activated by the sunlight and the wind.

 On the way back to Uyuni, you will stop at San Cristóbal, a village which has been moved from its original location to the actual one (even the church!) for the needs of one the biggest mines in the world.

 You will say goodbye to the llamas and vicuñas before arriving in Uyuni.

 IMPORTANT!
 Due to the weather and road conditions the routes and hotel reservations can sometimes be changed without notice, reason why the itinerary is only for reference, and is not to be taken as an exact itinerary of what this tour implies.
 Rain, snow, ice and strong winds for example can cause some parts of the route to temporarily become impassable and may oblige us to make changes in the itinerary.
 But take notice that if we have to make changes it is for your own safety.
 The surroundings of Uyuni are one of most isolated areas in the world.